Teradata/kylo/install/install-inspector/README.md

-# inspector
+# Kylo Configuration Inspector
+This application will inspect [Kylo][] configuration by looking at its properties and assessing their values.

+## Add new Kylo Configuration Inspection

+To add new configuration inspection create a subclass of com.thinkbiganalytics.install.inspector.inspection.Inspection and add it to the classpath.

+## Development

 This application was generated using JHipster 4.13.3, you can find documentation and help at [http://www.jhipster.tech/documentation-archive/v4.13.3](http://www.jhipster.tech/documentation-archive/v4.13.3).

-## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: